apache/maven/maven-core-it/README.txt

 it0067: Test activation of a profile from the command line.

+it0068: Test repository accumulation.

+it0069: Test offline mode.

 it0070: Test a RAR generation.

 it0071: Verifies that dotted property references work within plugin